-Learn who the runners are for the 2026 Cheltenham Champion Hurdle!
-The entries may have been disclosed, but who might be the favourites this time round?
+Learn who the runners are for the 2026 Cheltenham Champion Hurdle, and who might be the favourites this time round!

 The Champion Hurdle is the most highly regarded hurdling event in the entire year.
 Being the feature race of Cheltenham day one, it attracts much attention, largely due to hosting some of the best hurdlers that the sport has ever seen.